 Depending on the teeth that are involved and the characteristics of their involvement, your crossbite might fall into a certain category.
-Generally, there are three types of frontal crossbite, namely: simple anterior, functional anterior, and skeletal anterior.
-Crossbite may also occur in the back of the mouth.
-Your orthodontist might suggest or recommend certain crossbite treatment depending on the type of crossbite that your situation is classified as.
+Generally, there are three types of frontal crossbites, namely: simple anterior, functional anterior, and skeletal anterior.
+These conditions may also occur in the back of the mouth.
+Your orthodontist might suggest or recommend a certain treatment depending on the type of bite problem you have.

-Some people do not mind the aesthetic effects of a crossbite, and this might keep them from seeking crossbite correction.
+Some people do not mind the aesthetic effects of this condition, and this might keep them from seeking a correction.
 But if left untreated, crossbite could become the cause of several complications in the future that won’t only reduce functionality but also significantly affect appearance.
-Some of the problems that crossbite can cause in the long run include functional difficulties with mastication or chewing, jaw joint problems, and early degradation of teeth.
+Some of the problems that this condition can cause in the long run include functional difficulties with mastication or chewing, jaw joint problems, and early degradation of teeth.